 19.3.4 Svcs. & Tech.
-Support - Regional Parks Dept. - Special Provisions

-The reasonable cost of the housing shall not be added to the employee's base hourly rate in computing the employee's regular rate of pay.
-In addition, no Standby or Callback will be paid to Park Ranger tenants, except that off-shift work including emergency responses will be counted toward hours worked for the purposes of computing overtime.
-Park Ranger tenants shall maintain and submit a log identifying offshift work and time spent performing this work in the regular work period in which overtime is claimed.
+Support - Regional Parks Dept. - Special Provisions addition, no Standby or Callback will be paid to Park Ranger tenants, except that off-shift work including emergency responses will be counted toward hours worked for the purposes of computing overtime.
+Park Ranger tenants shall maintain and submit a log identifying off-shift work and time spent performing this work in the regular work period in which overtime is claimed.